sttts/ij-go-symbol-completion/README.md

 ## Built with Cursor

-This extension is itself an experiment in using [Cursor](https://cursor.sh) for Golang development.
-The entire extension was developed exclusively in Cursor to demonstrate how AI-powered tools can enhance the development workflow.

-## AI-Generated Code

-What makes this project unique is that **100% of the code was written without human modification**.
-All coding, debugging, and optimization was done through AI interfaces in Cursor, without direct human editing of the codebase.
-This serves as a demonstration of what's possible with modern AI-assisted development tools.
+This extension is itself an experiment in using [Cursor](https://cursor.sh)'s AI-powered code generation capabilities to improve the development experience for traditional Go developers.
+What makes this project unique is that **100% of the code was written without human modification** - all coding, debugging, and optimization was done exclusively through Cursor's vibe coding feature and AI interfaces, without direct human editing of the codebase.
+This serves as a powerful demonstration of how AI assistance can enhance productivity in Go development and what's possible with modern AI-assisted development tools.

 ## Requirements